oblockton/Erase-Hate-Versioning/README.md

             application.run()

             * file will run locally with the change to' application' decorator instead of 'app'.
+  - Vote_Retrain <--- folder
+      - contains all files for voting on user classified items, and retraining of the LSTM model, including AWS uploading.

 # Running 2 servers/Flask apps locally.